pulibrary/bibdata/docs/indexing.md

 ### Clear the rebuild collection

+ssh to an orangelight webserver and verify that the index in use is `catalog-alma-production` by checking `cat /home/deploy/app_configs/orangelight | grep SOLR`

-Go to the solr admin UI.
+Go to the solr admin UI (see above).

 - Select the `catalog-alma-rebuild` collection from the dropdown
 - Select the `documents` menu item